awsdocs/aws-app-mesh-user-guide/doc_source/mesh-k8s-integration.md

 + **App Mesh manager for Kubernetes** – The manager is accompanied by the deployment of four Kubernetes custom resource definitions: `mesh`, `virtual service`, `virtual node`, and `virtual router` \.
 The controller watches for creation, modification, and deletion of the custom resources and makes changes to the corresponding App Mesh `[mesh](https://docs.aws.amazon.com/app-mesh/latest/userguide/meshes.html)`, `[virtual service](https://docs.aws.amazon.com/app-mesh/latest/userguide/virtual_services.html)`, `[virtual router](https://docs.aws.amazon.com/app-mesh/latest/userguide/virtual_routers.html)` (including `[route](https://docs.aws.amazon.com/app-mesh/latest/userguide/routes.html)`\), and `[virtual node](https://docs.aws.amazon.com/app-mesh/latest/userguide/virtual_nodes.html)` resources through the App Mesh API\.
 To learn more or contribute to the controller, see the [GitHub project](https://github.com/aws/aws-app-mesh-controller-for-k8s)\.
 +  **App Mesh sidecar injector for Kubernetes** – The injector installs as a webhook and injects the following containers into Kubernetes pods that are running in specific, labeled namespaces\.
 The sidecar injector runs inside the App Mesh manager.
     + **App Mesh Envoy proxy** –Envoy uses the configuration defined in the App Mesh control plane to determine where to send your application traffic\.\.
-    + **App Mesh proxy route manager **– The route manager sets up a pod’s network namespace with `iptables` rules that route ingress and egress traffic through Envoy\.
+    + **App Mesh proxy route manager **– The route manager updates `iptables` rules in pod's network namespaces that route ingress and egress traffic through Envoy\.
 This runs as a Kubernetes init container inside a pod

 |  |